WordPress/gutenberg/docs/contributors/document.md

 		```
 		{% end %}

-The preferred format for code examples is ESNext, which should also be the default viewed, when placed first in source it will show as the default.
+The preferred format for code examples is ESNext, which should also be the default viewed.
+The example placed first in source will be shown as the default.

 Note: not all code examples are required to include ES5 code.
 The guidance is to include `ES5` code for beginner tutorials, but the majority of code in Gutenberg packages and across the larger React and JavaScript ecosystem is in ESNext.